 Big Companies UX Designers:

-Big companies can hire several specialist UX designers in different areas of UX design, which means that during the creation or completion of a project, there might be another UX designer for each step of the life cycle of the project.
+Big companies can hire several specialist UX designers in different areas of UX design.
+During the creation or completion of a project, there might be another UX designer for each project’s life cycle step.

 Small Companies UX designers:

 A small company might hire a Generalist UX Designer; this is a designer that wears many different hats.
 Sometimes they work doing research, interaction, visual, branding, wireframing, prototyping, UX writing, production design, testing, information architecture, and many other skills.